Overview

 A consultation is required to confirm suitability and rule out other causes of thoracic pain.

-What is a Trigger Point Injection?
+What is a trigger point injection

 What to expect during the procedure

-- Your consultant identifies the trigger point through examination and palpation.
+- Your consultant identifies the trigger point through examination and palpation

-- The skin is cleaned and the area is prepared.
+- The skin is cleaned and the area is prepared

-- A fine needle is inserted into the trigger point.
+- A fine needle is inserted into the trigger point

-- Local anaesthetic is injected, and the muscle may twitch briefly as it relaxes.
+- Local anaesthetic is injected and the muscle may twitch briefly as it relaxes

-- The needle is removed and gentle pressure is applied.
+- The needle is removed and gentle pressure is applied

-- You may be advised to stretch the area afterwards.
+- You may be advised to stretch the area afterwards

-- You can usually go home shortly after the procedure.
+- You can usually go home shortly after the procedure

-The procedure typically takes 5–10 minutes.
+The procedure typically takes around 5 to 10 minutes.

 After the procedure

-- Mild soreness or bruising at the injection site is common and usually settles within a day or two.
+- Mild soreness or bruising at the injection site is common and usually settles within a day or two

-- Normal activities can usually be resumed the same day.
+- Normal activities can usually be resumed the same day

 Benefits

-- May reduce muscular mid‑back pain
+- May reduce muscular mid back pain

 - Can improve posture and movement

-- Supports rehabilitation and physiotherapy
+- Supports physiotherapy and rehabilitation

 - Quick procedure with minimal downtime